Summary

 }

-For this input datatype, you would give the unique identifier of the field alias schema to disable, and the name of the associated view.
+For the input, you would give the unique identifier of the field alias schema to disable, and the name of the associated view or repository.
 This is described in the table here:

 ParameterTypeRequiredDefaultStabilityDescription